grinnell-cs/csc151-images/_eboards/eboard37-1.md

 > a.
 Explain the role of the *`less-equal?`* in `binary-search`.

+> > Sam did this.
+Lets us tell whether a value is less than or equal
+    to (or greater than) another value.

 > b.
 In `binary-search`, how do we know if two values are equal?

+> > If the middle key is less than the sought value and the sought
+    value is less than the middle key, they must be equal.

+> > Runner says "That's like double containment from linear."

+> > Sam says "If a <= b and b <= a, then a and b are the same."

 > c.
 Explain the role of `midpoint`, `middle-element`, `middle-key`, which are bound in the `let*` of `binary-search`.

+> > The index

+> > Element in the middle section

+> > Middle key is the key of that element; the thing we use when searching.

 > d.
 Describe what *`lower-bound`* and *`upper-bound`* represent.

+> > The left half and the right half of the section of the vector of
+    interest. `lower-bound` is inclusive (that means the value we're searching could be at index `lower-bound`). `upper-bound` is exclusive (that means the value we're searching for cannot be at index `upper-bound` or that index `upper-bound` is outside the range of the vector).

 > e.
 Describe why and how the *`upper-bound`* of helper `search-portion` changes when the key we're looking for is less than the middle key.
 (If it doesn't change, explain why not.)

+> > The upper bound becomes the middle index (`midpoint`).

+> > If we decreased by one `(- midpoint 1)`, we might miss an element
+    because upper bound is exclusive.

 > f.
 Describe why and how the *`lower-bound`* of helper `search-portion` changes when the key we're looking for is greater than the middle key.
 (If it doesn't change, explain why not.)

+> > The lower bound becomes `(+ midpoint 1)`.

+> > We use `(+ midpoint 1)` rather than `midpoint` because we know that
+    it's strictly after the middle (we've already compared to the middle)

 > g.
 If we double the length of the vector, what is the worst case effect on the number of recursive calls in `binary-search`?

+> > About one extra recursive call.
+We split the range of interest in half
+    each time.
+So we quickly go from double the size to the original size.

 Lab
 ---

+When you want to use the whole value as a key, use `(lambda (x) x)` as your `get-key` procedure.